I simply fell in love with Ubud.

 Here are my best things to do in Ubud:

-Find a peaceful hotel in the middle of the jungle and outside of the city, you will not regret it.
+Also, find a peaceful hotel in the middle of the jungle and outside of the city, you will not regret it.

 I stayed at the Chili Ubud Cottage, an amazing place, where you become once with the nature, literally.

-The staff was helpful and friendly.
+Anyway, the staff was helpful and friendly.
 We had to make some phone calls for the Spa reservations and they assisted us with this at all times.

 The base for enjoying the stay in Ubud is having a peaceful place, just find the one, that is right for you.